bwlewis/dnn_notes/README.md

 https://bwlewis.github.io/dnn_notes/slides.html

+See the `deep_nnet_example.r` file above.  for a simple, working, easy to experiment with example (in R) from Taylor Arnold.

 I am certainly *not* an expert in deep learning, but I am enthusiastic about it.
 The slides are intended to encourage numerical analysts to investigate